 Make sure you claim the GMB listings for every single location.
 This not only helps promote your business, but also protects your brand from others claiming the listing.

-Avoid Spamming & Filtering
+Avoid Spamming & Filtering When Doing Local SEO for Multiple Locations

 When a user searches for your business online, the first thing they should see is your listing info in the SERPs.
 If your listing is spammy or be filtered, some of your listings are probably not visible for customers.
 Here’s how to avoid this: